sylviakinosian/spindle/README.md

 ## How does it work?

 Open up Spindle in your web brower of choice.
 Enter the area in which you were collecting ("Flora").
 The add information for each collection you made.
-When finished, click the Verify & Export button to view you input and export as a CSV.
+When finished, click the Verify & Export button to view your input and export as a CSV.

 ## Further help